cmu-llms-class/cmu-llm-class-website-2023/homework3.md

 This homework is due on Thursday Nov 30 2023 at 2pm.

+# November 27 Update

+The starter code, assignment file and latex template have been updated.
+Here is a summary of the main changes:
+   - Added `generate.py` to the starter code. **You will need to complete this file for Question 5.0 in the assignment.**
+   - **The expected submission format has changed** (see assigment file for details).
+   - Updated latex template to match the latest assignment file.

 # Starter Code and Assignment File

 The starter code for this homework is available [here](homework_materials/hw3_starter_code.zip).